mp-se/gravitymon/src_docs/source/configuration.rst

 * **Device name:**

 This is unique name for the device.
-It will be used in pushing data as well as mDNS name on the network (<name>.local)
+It will be used in pushing data as well as mDNS name on the network (<name>.local).
+The limitation is 63 chars but using long names might break endpoints that data is sent to if they have other limitations.

 * **Temperature format:**